DESTINATIONS · CALABRIA

 MAB in Cosenza – the Social Contribution of Street Art

 MAB Museo all'Aperto Bilotti is not just a gallery but an essential element of the social landscape.
 Thanks to complete accessibility 24 hours a day, art has ceased to be the domain of elites, becoming part of everyday life for all social groups.
-This is a real example of the democratisation of culture, where economic and class barriers are completely removed.
+This is a real example of the democratisation of culture, where economic barriers practically disappear.

-MAB serves as an inspiration for urban planners worldwide, proving that integrating art with urban life stimulates development.
-The collaboration between the Bilotti family and public administration has created a unique model of patronage that has transformed Cosenza into a thriving cultural centre.
-Thanks to this, residents and visitors can experience beauty as an integral part of their living environment, significantly improving quality of life in the city.
+MAB serves as an inspiration for urban planners and those involved in urban culture, demonstrating that integrating art with everyday life truly works.
+The collaboration between the Bilotti family and public administration has created a model of patronage that has clearly influenced Cosenza's image.
+Thanks to this, residents and visitors can experience art not on special occasions but simply during a stroll.

 Practical Information

-Location: Corso Mazzini, Cosenza – from Piazza dei Bruzi to Piazza Carlo Bilotti (1.2 km)
+Location: Corso Mazzini, Cosenza – from Piazza dei Bruzi to Piazza Carlo F. Bilotti

 Hours: Accessible 24/7